 If you love deep tissue but find the pressure from elbows too intense, Ashiatsu is for you.
 In this therapy, the massage therapist uses their feet to deliver long, flowing, and deeply relaxing strokes.
 Using overhead bars for balance, they apply consistent, broad pressure that’s perfect for loosening tight back and hip muscles without discomfort.
 Ashiatsu Deepfeet Bar Therapy is especially effective for people with dense muscle tissue or athletes looking to relieve serious tension and improve flexibility in their back.

-Deep Tissue for Chronic Pain and Knots
+Deep Tissue: To Target Chronic Pain and Knots

 For stubborn, long-lasting aches, a deep tissue massage is often the answer.
 This technique targets the deeper layers of your muscle and connective tissue using slow strokes and firm pressure.
 Your therapist works to release chronic muscle tension and break up knots, also known as adhesions.
 It’s an ideal choice for chronic lower back pain, postural issues, or soreness from repetitive strain.
 A deep tissue massage shouldn’t be painful, so always communicate with your therapist about the pressure to ensure the session is both effective and comfortable.